 selects all p and div elements and then filters out the div elements – a pointless exercise but it demonstrates the idea.

-does exactly the same job but the initial query returns an array of p and div elements first.
+does exactly the same job, but the initial query returns an array of p and div elements first.

 You can use any selector in the not filter and this potentially makes it very complicated.
-Also notice the obvious fact that you don't enclose the selector in :not in quotes - the whole thing is already in quotes.
+Also notice the obvious fact that you don't enclose the selector :not in quotes - the whole thing is already in quotes.

 It is also better to use .not because :not isn't a standard selector and so can be slower.

 The .not method has some additional ways it can be called.
-In particular you can specify another jQuery object to be removed and you can specify a function to determine what to remove.
+In particular, you can specify another jQuery object to be removed and you can specify a function to determine what to remove.

-|Last Updated ( Monday, 08 August 2016 )|
+|Last Updated ( Saturday, 06 August 2022 )|